skanehira/docui/wiki.md

 # About docui
-docui is a simple GUI tool for docker running on terminal.
+docui is a simple TUI Client for docker.
-Supported OS is Linux / Mac only.
+Supported OS is Linux/Mac only.

-Also, although it supports UNIX domain socket only,
+Also, although it supports UNIX domain socket, TCP, http/https.
-tcp socket will be supported in the future as well.

 # Installation
 If you not install golang,